lmondada/dphil-thesis/content/05_parallel/04_factor.md

 apply to computation graphs with linear resources, it turns out that a similar factorisation of the search space is also obtainable for GTS search space exploration.
+Throughout this section, we consider a GTS and will aim to bound the size of the space of possible sequences of rewrites starting from an input graph $G$ using the GTS.

 #### A lower bound for the naive search tree

 Consider an input graph $G$.
-We can view the graphs $G'$ that can be obtained from $G$ by applying a sequence of transformations from the GTS as the nodes of a (possibly infinite) tree $T$, with edges between graphs given by the transformations.
+The graphs $G'$ that can be obtained from $G$ by applying a sequence of transformations from the GTS form the nodes of a (possibly infinite) tree $T$, with edges between graphs given by the transformations.
 The path from the root $G$ to $G'$ is the sequence of transformations that produces $G'$.
 We call $T$ the naive search tree of $G$.

-Assume that every transformation $t \in E(T)$ introduces fresh vertices[^minIRdel];
+As in the previous section, we assume that every transformation
+$t \in E(T)$ introduces fresh vertices;
 that is to say, the new vertices introduced by transformations in $T$ form disjoint sets.
 Thus, if a vertex $v$ is contained in the vertex sets of two graphs $G_1, G_2 \in V(T)$, then either $v \in V(G)$ or there is a shared transformation that introduces $v$ contained in both sequences of transformations that produce $G_1$ and $G_2$.
 For two transformations $t_1$ and $t_2$, we say that $t_2$ overlaps $t_1$ if the former deletes a vertex that the latter introduces.
-[^minIRdel]: Recall that in minIR rewriting, vertices are values.
-Values are deleted during rewriting by the value deletion set $V^-$ of Definition 3.4.
-New values are introduced by adding new minIR graphs and gluing them together.

 For a depth $\Delta \geqslant 0$, we say a graph $G'$ is reachable from $G$ within depth $\Delta$ in the GTS if there is a sequence of transformations in the GTS